Chart Color Schemes

 Hindmarsh Island has a typical household mix, with a lower-than-average median household size

-Family households account for 73.9% of all households, including 14.9% couples with children, 50.1% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 26.1%, with lone person households at 22.6% and group households making up 3.2%.
-The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.
+Family households constitute 73.9 percent of all households, including 14.9 percent couples with children, 50.1 percent couples without children, and 8.6 percent single parent families.
+Non-family households account for the remaining 26.1 percent, with lone person households at 22.6 percent and group households comprising 3.2 percent of the total.
+The median household size is 2.2 people, smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households